Skip to content

 • Participants enroll for 12 months and choose to participate in 9 of the 12 sessions

-• The sessions include a mix of outside expert presentations, participants sharing their own experiences, and elevation of the expertise in the room.
+• The sessions include a mix of expert insights, participants sharing their own experiences, and elevation of the expertise in the room.

-• Rolling enrollment opens 3 times per year in February, June, and October when new participants join an orientation and kick-off.
-Register now for a June start date!
+• Rolling enrollment opens 3 times per year for start times in February, June, and October when new participants join an orientation and kick-off.
+Register now for a June start date.

 • Bonus!
-Lab participants are eligible for early registration to TNPA Leadership Summits.
+Lab participants are eligible for early registration to TNPA Leadership Summits – registration for Leadership Summit 2024 will open in early-to-mid-May.

 Curiosity is getting a lot of attention in the business world right now.
 What does it mean for leading teams and creating effective business models?
 How can we cultivate it in ourselves and our staff?
 What would it look like to nurture a Culture of Curiosity?